 4.G.4 Identify, describe, and draw rays, angles (right, acute, obtuse), and perpendicular and parallel lines using appropriate tools (e.g., ruler, straightedge and technology).
 Identify these in two-dimensional figures.

-4.M.3 Use the four operations (addition, subtraction, multiplication and division) to solve real-world problems involving distances, intervals of time, volumes, masses of objects, and money.
+4.M.3 Use the four operations to solve real-world problems involving distances, intervals of time, volumes, masses of objects, and money.
 Include addition and subtraction problems involving simple fractions and problems that require expressing measurements given in a larger unit in terms of a smaller unit.

-4.M.4 Apply the area and perimeter formulas for rectangles to solve real-world problems and other mathematical problems involving shapes.
-Recognize area as additive and find the area of complex shapes composed of rectangles by decomposing them into non-overlapping rectangles and adding the areas of the non-overlapping parts; apply this technique to solve real-world problems and other mathematical problems involving shapes.
+4.M.4 Apply the area and perimeter formulas for rectangles to solve real-world problems and other mathematical problems.
+Recognize area as additive and find the area of complex shapes composed of rectangles by decomposing them into non-overlapping rectangles and adding the areas of the non-overlapping parts; apply this technique to solve real-world problems and other mathematical problems.problems and other mathematical problems.

 4.M.5 Understand that an angle is measured with reference to a circle, with its center at the common endpoint of the rays, by considering the fraction of the circular arc between the points where the two rays intersect the circle.
 Understand an angle that turns through 1/360 of a circle is called a "one-degree angle," and can be used to measure other angles.
 Understand an angle that turns through n one-degree angles is said to have an angle measure of n degrees.